ukhsa-collaboration/standards-api/docs/dev-standards/sdlc.md

 # SDLC

-This page provides guidance and policy regarding the software delivery lifecycle (SDLC) &mdash; i.e. the sequence of activities required and recommended to ensure the quality of individual work items such as user stories or bugs.
+This page provides guidance and policy regarding the software delivery lifecycle (SDLC) --- i.e. the sequence of activities required and recommended to ensure the quality of individual work items such as user stories or bugs.
 See also [Environments](environments.md).

 ## Work items